We might be on the same boat when I say…

 What are Lifetime Mortgage Plans?

-If you’re property rich but cash strapped, then you will appreciate how crucial it is to have the money in place to enjoy your financial freedom and not to get worried about how you will pay for your bills, insurance premiums1 and to relish your retirement.
+If you’re property rich but cash strapped, then you will appreciate how crucial it’s to have the money in place to enjoy your financial freedom and not to get worried about how you will pay for your bills, insurance premiums1 and to relish your retirement.

 However, if you do not have a considerable pension pot or any savings, getting to realise your dreams and retain your lifestyle after retirement could be easier said than done.

-That is where lifetime mortgage2 comes in handy.
-It is the most popular equity release scheme and works by allowing homeowners over 55 years to acquire the value or ‘equity,’ tied up in their estate as a cash disbursement.
+That is where various types of lifetime mortgage come in handy.
+It’s the most popular equity release scheme and works by allowing homeowners over 55 years to acquire the value or ‘equity,’ tied up in their estate as a cash disbursement.
 It enables you to have access to no tax cash to enjoy in retirement – while letting you keep ownership of your home.

 Unlike the residential mortgages which is on a fixed rate, lifetime mortgages run for life.
 You continue to reside in your property with no rent until you die.
 It’s the ideal alternative to downsizing.

 How Does This Work?

 The interest typically builds up or ‘rolls up’ on this, thus accumulating with time.
 Anything left after repaying the provider goes to your beneficiaries.

 The funds you receive with lifetime mortgages are also flexible.
 You can choose to take the money as a lump sum or in several smaller chunks, ‘drawdown.’
 In both cases, the cash you release is of no tax, and you get charge usury on your withdrawal.

 How Much Cash Can You Unlock?